Interest Rate in Colombia

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The industrial sector swung to contraction in April, with output declining 1.3% over the same month of last year, according to data released by the country’s National Administrative Department of Statistics (DANE) on 14 June.
+Industrial production fell 1.1% over the same month of the last year in June, according to data released by the country’s National Administrative Department of Statistics (DANE) on 14 August.

 Consumer prices rose 0.22% over the previous month in July, following a 0.27% month-on-month upturn in June.

 Exports contracted 8.7% over the same month of the previous year in June, contrasting a 1.2% year-on-year rise in May.